CTUCZ/open-rmbt-ios/README.md

 Before building, you need to supply a correct Google Maps API key as well as a Open-RMBT server parameters in `RMBTConfig.h`.

+You can ignore changes in RMBTConfig.h and RMBTConfig.swift:
+For ignore `git update-index --skip-worktree Configs/RMBTConfig.h` For undo ignore `git update-index --skip-worktree Configs/RMBTConfig.h`

 Third-party Libraries
 ---------------------